Yannakakis algorithm

-The Yannakakis algorithm is an algorithm in database theory for computing the output of an (alpha-)acyclic conjunctive query.
+The Yannakakis algorithm is an algorithm in database theory for evaluating acyclic join queries (more generally, (alpha-)acyclic conjunctive queries, see GYO algorithm).
+It first uses semijoins to prune tuples that cannot participate in any answer and then joins the reduced relations to produce the result.
 The algorithm is named after Mihalis Yannakakis.

 High-level description

-The algorithm relies on a join tree of the query, which is guaranteed to exist and can be computed in linear time for any acyclic query.
-The join tree is a tree structure that contains the query atoms as nodes and has the connectedness (or running intersection) property which states that for every query variable, the tree nodes that contain that variable form a connected subgraph.
-The tree can be rooted arbitrarily.
+For an acyclic query, a join tree exists and can be computed in linear time; one standard way to obtain it is via the GYO reduction.
+The nodes of the join tree correspond to the relation occurrences in the query (rather than necessarily to distinct base relations), and for each query variable the nodes containing that variable form a connected subtree.

-The algorithm materializes a relation for each query atom (this is necessary because the same input relation may be referenced by multiple query atoms) and performs two sweeps, one bottom-up in join tree order (from the leaves to the root), and one top-down (from the root to the leaves).
-In each node visited, it performs a semi-join between the corresponding relation and its parent or children (depending on the sweep phase).
-After these two sweeps, all spurious tuples that do not participate in producing any query answer are guaranteed to be removed from the relations.
-A final pass over the relations, performing joins and early projections, produces the query output.
+After rooting the join tree arbitrarily, the algorithm keeps one working relation for each relation occurrence.
+It then performs two semijoin sweeps.
+In the bottom-up sweep, each child filters its parent: a semijoin removes parent tuples that do not join with anything in that child subtree.
+In the top-down sweep, each parent filters its children, removing additional child tuples that do not join with the already reduced remainder of the query.
+After both sweeps, every remaining tuple participates in at least one full join result.
+A final join/projection pass then produces the query output.
+The last and final pass is usually combined with the second top-down sweep.

 Complexity

 Let $|D|$ be the size of the database (i.e., the total number of tuples across all input relations), $|Q|$ the size of the query, and $|OUT|$ the number of tuples in the query output.

-If the query does not project out any variables (referred to as a full conjunctive query or a join query or a conjunctive query with no existential quantifiers), then the complexity of the algorithm is $O(|Q|(|D| + |OUT|)$.
+If the query does not project out any variables (referred to as a full conjunctive query or a join query or a conjunctive query with no existential quantifiers), then the complexity of the algorithm is $O(|Q|(|D| + |OUT|))$.
 Assuming a fixed query $Q$ (a setting referred to as data complexity), this means that the algorithm's worst-case running time is asymptotically the same as reading the input and writing the output, which is a natural lower bound.